aserimeha8-byte/Mamaearth-Product-Portfolio-Market-Based-Analysis/README.md

 #### 4.Correlation Insights: Statistically determine if premium-priced items correlate with higher customer satisfaction.
 #### 5.Discount Analysis: Evaluate the correlation between aggressive discounting and product ratings to measure promotional ROI.

-### 📁 Project StructurePlaintextmamaearth-sql-analysis/
+### 📁 Project Structure/
 ```
 mamaearth-sql-analysis/
 │
 ├── data/
+│   ├── mamaearth_raw.csv          # Raw data (Downloaded from KAGGLE and uploaded on EXCEL)
-│   └── mamaearth_cleaned.csv      # Processed data (Handled via Excel before SQL ingestion)
+│   └── mamaearth_cleaned.csv      # Processed data (Data Cleaning via EXCEL before SQL ingestion)
 │
 ├── sql_queries/
 │   ├── 01_schema_setup.sql        # Database DDL & constraints
 │   ├── 02_category_deepdive.sql   # SKU counts & category distribution
 │   ├── 03_pricing_segments.sql    # CASE statements for market tiering
+│   ├── 04_discount_segments.sql   # Ctes depicting discount analysis
-│   └── 04_correlation_metrics.sql # Rating vs. Price correlation analysis
+│   └── 05_correlation_metrics.sql # Rating vs. Price correlation analysis
 │
-├── screenshots/                   # All 18 execution results showing queries & outputs
+├── screenshots/                   # All 30 execution results showing queries & outputs
 │
 └── README.md                      # Business Case & Executive Summary
 ```
+### Data Descrption:
+#### The Kaggle dataset contains 260+ entries depicting 165 products in 10 categories.
+The following columns description:
+#### 1. Product Name: Product description of 165 products.
+#### 2.Rating: Column depicts rating provided by customer to the product which they bought.
+NULL values are present but they can have two meanings either rating is 0(NULL) or it is empty meaning customer didn't provide any rating(NULL).
+#### 3.MRP: Price corresponding to products ranging from 149 to 1749.
+#### 4.Quantity: Number ranging from NULL to 400.
+NULL means weight/volumn was not mentioned in the dataset.
+#### 5.Unit: Unit corresponds to quantity in gram or ml.
+NULL means weight/volumn was not mentioned in the dataset.
+#### 6.Type: Classification in weight/volumn or NULL
+#### 7.Discount: It is mentioned as number in decimal form.
+Ranging from 0 to 28%.
+#### 8.Category: Products are divided into 10 categories including Unknown.
+#### 9.Key Ingredients: Major ingredients that are present in the products.

+### Data Cleaning Before SQL execution:
+#### 1.Handling Duplicates:
+#### 2.Trim Whitespace:
+#### 3.Handling Missing Values:
+#### 4.Correcting Format:
+#### 5.Amending quantity:

-🔬 SQL Techniques ImplementedAggregations & Grouping: Used COUNT(DISTINCT) and GROUP BY to map inventory depth across 14 categories.Market Segmentation: Built logic using CASE WHEN to bucket products into Budget (Entry), Mid-range (Volume), and Premium (AOV) tiers.Statistical Profiling: Leveraged AVG() and STDDEV() to identify price outliers and average performance benchmarks.Data Integrity: Implemented WHERE and IS NULL filters to isolate the 42.4% of products missing consumer data for clean reporting.Complex Joins/Subqueries: Analyzed correlations between pricing tiers and rating averages to see if "Higher Price = Higher Quality" holds true.📊 Findings & Data AnalysisAnalysis AreaSQL Logic UsedKey Business InsightCategory SaturationGROUP BY categoryFace Wash is high-volume/high-competition; Body Lotion shows high ratings with low SKU count (Growth Area).Pricing ArchitectureCASE & CASE WHENMamaearth is a "Premium-Mass" brand.
-Entry is at ₹250, but the volume is at ₹399.Price-Rating CorrelationNested SubqueriesNo Quality Dilution: Products in the ₹500+ bracket maintain the same 4.9+ rating as the budget range.📈 Strategic Conclusion & RecommendationsDeduction: Mamaearth has successfully democratized premium personal care.
+### 🔬 SQL Techniques Implemented
+Aggregations & Grouping: Used COUNT(DISTINCT) and GROUP BY to map inventory depth across 14 categories.
+Market Segmentation: Built logic using CASE WHEN to bucket products into Budget (Entry), Mid-range (Volume), and Premium (AOV) tiers.
+Statistical Profiling: Leveraged AVG() and STDDEV() to identify price outliers and average performance benchmarks.
+Data Integrity: Implemented WHERE and IS NULL filters to isolate the 42.4% of products missing consumer data for clean reporting.
+Complex Joins/Subqueries: Analyzed correlations between pricing tiers and rating averages to see if "Higher Price = Higher Quality" holds true.

+### 📊 Findings & Data Analysis
+Analysis AreaSQL Logic UsedKey Business InsightCategory SaturationGROUP BY categoryFace Wash is high-volume/high-competition; Body Lotion shows high ratings with low SKU count (Growth Area).Pricing ArchitectureCASE & CASE WHENMamaearth is a "Premium-Mass" brand.
+Entry is at ₹250, but the volume is at ₹399.Price-Rating CorrelationNested SubqueriesNo Quality Dilution: Products in the ₹500+ bracket maintain the same 4.9+ rating as the budget range.

+### 📈 Strategic Conclusion & Recommendations Deduction:
+Mamaearth has successfully democratized premium personal care.
 My analysis shows that their pricing model is extremely disciplined, with a heavy focus on the mass-middle segment (₹250-₹500).
-The most significant finding is that Premium Outliers (high-priced items) do not suffer from lower ratings, proving that customers are willing to pay more for Mamaearth's value proposition.Strategic Recommendations:Inventory Expansion: Shift R&D from the saturated Face Wash category to Body Lotions and Sunscreens, which have high satisfaction but low SKU diversity.Review Incentivization: Focus marketing efforts on the 42% of products without ratings.
-These products represent "silent inventory" that could be underperforming simply due to lack of social proof.Tier-Based Bundling: Use the 4.9-rated budget heroes (₹250-₹300) as "Gateway Products" in bundles with premium
+The most significant finding is that Premium Outliers (high-priced items) do not suffer from lower ratings, proving that customers are willing to pay more for Mamaearth's value proposition.
+### Strategic Recommendations:
+Inventory Expansion: Shift R&D from the saturated Face Wash category to Body Lotions and Sunscreens, which have high satisfaction but low SKU diversity.
+Review Incentivization: Focus marketing efforts on the 42% of products without ratings.
+These products represent "silent inventory" that could be underperforming simply due to lack of social proof.
+Tier-Based Bundling: Use the 4.9-rated budget heroes (₹250-₹300) as "Gateway Products" in bundles with premium outliers (₹600+) to increase the Average Order Value (AOV).

 ### 💡Key Results :
 #### 📈 Volume Drivers: Face Wash (24 SKUs) and Hair Shampoo (18 SKUs) represent the core of the portfolio, accounting for the highest catalog density.